-This course is designed for students who are interested in automotive technology but may have little or no prior automotive experience.
+This class will provide information and hands on training to students who are interested in automotive technology but may have little or no prior automotive experience.
 Topics will include theory and basic operating principles of the automobile.
 Students will have an opportunity to work on their own vehicle or a college-owned vehicle.
 Students will learn how to change oil, perform a vehicle inspection, change brake pads, read a micrometer, drill and tap threads, retrieve diagnostic codes with a scan tool, and other basic competencies.